Ele-Cat/ele-cat.github.io/docs/views/note/angular.md

   onEditClick() {
     this.canEdit = !this.canEdit;
     if (this.canEdit) {
-      this.message = 'You can edit me!';
+      this.message = "You can edit me!";
     } else {
       this.message = "I'm read only!";
     }